 When upgrading Verint Community, the upgrade takes two phases:

 - Phase 2: User Interface and Customization Upgrade.
 After the platform is upgraded, community administrators will receive system notifications related to any opt-in upgrades.
 It is not necessary to accept any of these changes, but the changes are presented to allow administrators to select optional updates to get new features or bug fixes.
 If the newly installed version of Verint Community includes updates to the default theme or default widgets, the user interface upgrade will be presented and can be used to review theme and widget updates.
-If the newly installed version of Verint Community includes updates to default automations, a notification will be presented to review those updates within Automation Studio.
+If the newly installed version of Verint Community includes updates to default automations or embeddables, a notification will be presented to review those updates within Automation Studio or Embeddable Studio, respectively.

 While customizations will continue to work through upgrades, it is helpful to be aware of the maintenance process and cost associated to incorporating potential new Verint Community features and bug fixes with customizations.
 That maintenance cost varies based on the type of customizations made.
 This article discusses the different types of customizations and their ongoing maintenance processes and costs: